cnguy/kayn/README.md

 /*
   Default region for every method call is NA, but you can set it during initialization as shown below.
-  To not use the built-in rate limiter, do not pass in anything into limits.
+  To NOT use the built-in rate limiter, do NOT pass in anything into limits.
 */
 var k = new Kindred({
   key: RIOT_API_KEY,
   defaultRegion: REGIONS.NORTH_AMERICA,
   debug: true,
-  limits: [ [10, 10], [500, 600] ] // default
+  limits: [ [10, 10], [500, 600] ] // user key
   // 10 requests per 10 seconds
   // 500 requests per 10 minutes
 })